-4 Introduction and Core Values
+Introduction and Core Values 4

-6 Section 1 Induction policy and procedures
+Induction policy and procedures Section 1 6

-8 Section 2 Conduct at work
+Conduct at work Section 2 8

-11 Section 3 Drugs and alcohol
+Drugs and alcohol Section 3 11

-12 Section 4 Equal opportunities
+Equal opportunities Section 4 12

-13 Section 5 Salary, benefits and pension
+Salary, benefits and pension Section 5 13

-16 Section 6 Working hours and leave
+Working hours and leave Section 6 16

+Wellbeing Commitment and the Wellbeing Hub Section 7 19

-19 Section 7 Sickness and absence
+Sickness and absence Section 8 20

-22 Section 8 Health & safety whilst at work
+Health and safety whilst at work Section 9 23

-26 Section 9 Use of commercial vehicles - vans and LGVs
+Use of commercial vehicles - vans and LGVs Section 10 27

-27 Section 10 Use of privately owned vehicles
+Use of privately owned vehicles Section 11 28

-28 Section 11 Claiming business expenses
+Claiming business expenses Section 12 29

-30 Section 12 Acceptable use of IT and communication equipment
+Acceptable use of IT and communication equipment Section 13 31

-32 Section 13 Data protection & privacy statement

-33 Section 14 Responsible purchasing policy
+Data Protection and Privacy Statement Section 14 33

+Responsible Purchasing Policy Section 15 34

-34 Section 15 Modern slavery
+Modern slavery Section 16 35

-35 Section 16 Criminal Finances Act
+Criminal Finances Act Section 17 36

-36 Section 17 Relationships at work
+Relationships at work Section 18 37

-37 Section 18 Violence or abuse at work framework and code of practice
+Violence or abuse at work Section 19 38

-38 Section 19 Bullying and harassment

-39 Section 20 Whistleblowing
+Anti-harassment and bullying Section 20 38

+Whistleblowing Section 21 39

-40 Section 21 Discipline and grievance procedures
+Discipline and grievance procedures Section 22 40

-42 Section 22 Our work in the community
+Our work in the community Section 23 42

-44 Section 23 Corporate communications
+Corporate communications Section 24 44

-46 Hills' world
+Hills' world 46

-49 Rules for site visitors
+Rules for site visitors 49

 Notes The content of this handbook does not form part of your contract of employment unless expressly stated otherwise.
 If there is a conflict between the terms contained within this handbook, including the policies they refer to, and your written contract of employment, your written contract of employment prevails.
-The terms 'Hills Group' and 'company' are used throughout the documents and they apply to The Hills Group Ltd and all subsidiary companies including: Hills Waste Solutions Ltd, Hills Municipal Collections Ltd, Hills Quarry Products Ltd and Hills Homes Developments Ltd. The term 'employee' refers to any employee of the company, contractor, agent or third party acting on behalf of the company.
+The terms 'Hills Group' and 'company' are used throughout the documents and they apply to The Hills Group Ltd and all subsidiary companies of Hills UK Ltd including: Hills Waste Solutions Ltd, Hills Municipal Collections Ltd, Hills Quarry Products Ltd and Hills Homes Developments Ltd. The term 'employee' refers to any employee of the company, contractor, agent or third party acting on behalf of the company.
 The term 'line manager' means the person you report to and 'supervisor' refers to the person formally appointed to supervise your work, not necessarily your line manager.
 If you have any questions please speak to your line manager, the HR department or the Company Secretary's office.